PR-research-data-tools/RP-energy-patterns-web/RQ3/README.md

 - Change the parameters in /ese/middleware/class.DBhandler.php according to your database setup

 ### MAIN_WORKFLOW/selenium_runner_java
+- Versions:
+    - Java: openjdk 19.0.1
+    - Maven: 3.9.0

-Contains the selenium workflows that run the simulations of pattern scenarios (visit website and interact with it)!
-The measurements are orchestrated by the python scripts, mainly `run_testcases.py`.
+- Contains the selenium workflows that run the simulations of pattern scenarios (visit website and interact with it)!
+The measurements are captured by powerlog and orchestrated by the python scripts, mainly `run_testcases.py`.

 TO DO:
 - Adjust demo website urls in properties file: `/src/main/resources/websites.xml`